 Here’s part 2 of my year-end recap of 2020.
 As awful as that year was in general, there were some good things that happened when it came to the blog as I was able to beat some records of sorts with certain posts.
 What records would they be?
 Let’s find out!

-(Previous example was the Lone Wolf and Cub series)
+(The previous example was the Lone Wolf and Cub series)

-This one was a huge surprise to me, but after reviewing the final Arise film as well as The New Movie, I have officially reviewed a whopping SEVEN installments of the Ghost In the Shell series.
+This one was a huge surprise to me, but after reviewing the final Arise film as well as The New Movie, I have officially reviewed a whopping SEVEN installments of the Ghost In The Shell series.
 That beats out the 6-part series of Lone Wolf in Cub that I reviewed a long time ago.
-For those that don’t know, I’ve reviewed all 5 of the Arise prequels, The New Movie, and Ghost In the Shell 2: Innocence.
-This influential anime cyberpunk project is certainly one of the more popular IPs to have been reviewed on here especially since I mainly check out obscure works, but it was still good to be exposed to the GITS world and to type out my thoughts on it.
+For those that don’t know, I’ve reviewed all 5 of the Arise prequels, The New Movie, and Ghost In The Shell 2: Innocence.
+This influential anime cyberpunk project is certainly one of the more popular IPs to have been reviewed here especially since I mainly check out obscure works, but it was still good to be exposed to the GITS world and to type out my thoughts on it.
 Who knows?
-Maybe I will review other entries into Masamune Shirow’s most-beloved series.
+Maybe I will review other entries into Masamune Shirow’s most beloved series.

 Most Likes: Iridium Eye is Really Neat?